 This page describes the Trains Web-App Profile page, Experiments tab, experiments table which is a list of experiments in a project or all projects.
-The Overview section of this page provides details about the information in an experiments table and the Features section highlights features and actions you can perform using an experiments table.
+The Overview section of this page provides details about the information in an experiments table, and the Features section highlights features and actions you can perform using the experiments table.

-On the Projects page experiment tables, you can view the following for experiments in the projects:
+On the Projects page, experiments table, you can view the following for experiments in the projects:

 - TYPE - Type of experiment, including training and testing experiments.
 Use this field to sort and / or filter the list.

 - NAME - Experiment name.
 Use this field to sort the list.